+3. Exemption

-- 3. Exemption - (i) Any person who has an income interest or a control interest in a foreign company (not being an interest in a foreign investment fund), in the income year ending 31 March 2001, is not required to comply with section 61(1) of the Tax Administration Act 1994 in respect of that interest and that income year, unless the interest held by that person during any accounting period of the foreign company (the last day of which falls within that income year of the person), would constitute an "income interest of 10% or greater", as defined by section OB 1 of the Income Tax Act 1994, as if the foreign company.
+(i) Any person who has an income interest or a control interest in a foreign company (not being an interest in a foreign investment fund), in the income year ending 31 March 2001, is not required to comply with section 61(1) of the Tax Administration Act 1994 in respect of that interest and that income year, unless the interest held by that person during any accounting period of the foreign company (the last day of which falls within that income year of the person), would constitute an "income interest of 10% or greater", as defined by section OB 1 of the Income Tax Act 1994, as if the foreign company was a controlled foreign company.